'The Invincible Weapon' by Sowmya Putta is a truly spectacular YA Indian novel

 The Invincible Weapon by Sowmya Putta is one of the best children's books I have ever read this year.
 Here's why you need to buy this book right now!

 As soon as I put down The Invincible Weapon by Sowmya Putta, my mind was racing.
 How can it be possible that this wonderful book hasn't received more attention?
 Why did a big publisher not nab this one and watch it make a mark?
 Were they absolutely bonkers?
-Which overworked and undiscerning intern let this one slip to the bottom of the submission slush pile?

 As the editor of Indian Moms Connect, one of the highlights of my work is to receive packages laden with children's books to review.
 Every once in a while, I get an engrossing, honest-to-goodness thrill ride like The Invincible Weapon.
 During times like this, I can understand why my daughter looks up to my job.
 Here is a chance for us to be a champion for a wonderful book that needs a bigger audience.

 The Invincible Weapon by Sowmya Putta is about young male and female warriors training at Maharishi Gavishta's Gurukul to learn the art of warfare and to embark upon a quest -- to seek the supreme weapon used by the Mayan rishis.
 At the heart of the story are two brothers, Abhi and Kanu, young princes of Vaishali, who have been invited to join the Gurukul to learn many things, including warfare and to seek the elusive weapon.
 The Gurukul exists to train young princes and princesses to defend the kingdoms of

 At the Gurukul, Abhi meets many other students, including Hiya, Shourie, Vaidehi and Bala, and various teachers and facilitators.
 Much of the energy, sub-plots